wdi-lab/monorepo/docs/internal-api.md

 ### Local Development with AWS Credentials

 When running services locally that consume internal APIs, you need AWS credentials for request signing.
-The `@client/internal-api` package uses AWS Signature V4 to authenticate requests.
+The `@client/internal-api` package automatically handles AWS Signature V4 authentication.

 **Using aws-vault (recommended):**